-The richness and attractions of Las Vegas for those who visit as well as for those of us who make it our home depend on the hard work of thousands of employees in all sectors of our economy, from information technology and hospitality services to construction, manufacturing, and education.
-In Nevada, employers and workers alike benefit from a legal infrastructure that is flexible enough to both predict and react to changes in our economy and in the needs of our workforce and business.
-In a time where unions' influence has waned nation-wide, the union movement is strong and vibrant in Las Vegas.
-The importance of the unions, coupled with the innovations of our business community, and, of course, the 24/7 nature of life in Las Vegas, make the city an exceptionally interesting place to study workplace law.
-Since its inception, UNLV Boyd School of Law has been a center for the study of legal regulation of the workplace.
+The richness and attractions of Las Vegas for visitors as well as residents depend on the hard work of thousands of employees in all sectors of our economy, from information technology and hospitality services to construction, manufacturing, and education.
+In Nevada, employers and workers alike benefit from a legal infrastructure that is reliable enough to both predict and react to changes in our economy and in the needs of our workforce and business.
+In a time when union membership has waned nation-wide, the union movement is strong and vibrant in Las Vegas.
+The importance of the unions, coupled with the innovations of our business community, and, of course, the 24/7 nature of life in Las Vegas, make the city an excellent place to study and practice workplace law.
+Since its opening in 1998, the Boyd School of Law at UNLV has been a center for the study of legal regulation of the workplace.

 Outside the classroom, students can take advantage of the many programs and conferences hosted by the law school that focus on labor and employment issues.
 These programs bring together faculty and other scholars from around the country, students, practitioners, and community members who have particular expertise in workplace law.